bigpipe/bigpipe/SPEC/Page.md

 The specified resources should be shared between the available pagelets in order to prevent duplicate data calls.
-The data should be cached for the duration of the intial request.
+The data should be cached for the duration of the initial request.
 Data that needs to be fetches after the request (for example to update a pagelet in real-time) should bypass this cache.

 Resources should be build with upon our `Resource` instance.
 Multiple resources